CurveDocs/curve-docs/docs/autobribe/fee-splitter.md

 [^1]: These are Controllers from which crvUSD is minted.
 See here: https://crvusd.curve.fi/

 !!!github "GitHub"
     The source code for the `FeeSplitter.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-burners/pull/1).
+The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.4.0` and utilizes a [snekmate module](https://github.com/pcaversaccio/snekmate/blob/main/src/snekmate/auth/ownable.vy) to handle contract ownership.

 ![](../assets/images/fee-splitter/feesplitter.svg)
 *The flow above, which involves claiming fees and distributing them among different components such as the `FeeCollector`, is facilitated with a single call to the `dispatch_fees()` function.*